danitrod/discovery-k8s-lab/README.md

 First [register for a free New Relic account](https://newrelic.com/signup?utm_campaign=fy21-q4-dev_eco-all-ptnr-event-none-nr_org&utm_medium=event&utm_source=ptnr&utm_content=nr_org&fiscal_year=fy21&quarter=q4&program=dev_eco&ad_type=none&geo=all)

 Then
-[log in to your New Relic account](https://one.newrelic.com/) and follow the guided install for Kubernetes to get overall visibility into our Kubernetes cluster.
+[log in to your New Relic account](https://one.newrelic.com/) and follow the guided install for Kubernetes.
+During the guided install you will have to:
+1. Give your cluster a meaningful name
+1. Accept all setup options
+1. Choose `Manifest`
+1. Download the manifest file
+1. Apply the manifest file with `kubectl apply -f <PATH_TO_DOWNLOADED_FILE> -n default`
+1. You can first do the next step before going into the Kubernetes Cluster Explorer

-We also want detailed application monitoring, to get that, we only need to update the `server/deployment.yaml` file and uncomment the `NEW_RELIC_LICENSE_KEY` and `NEW_RELIC_APP_NAME` environment variable definitions.
+We also want detailed application monitoring, and to get that, we only need to update the `server/deployment.yaml` file and uncomment the `NEW_RELIC_LICENSE_KEY` and `NEW_RELIC_APP_NAME` environment variable definitions.

 Now redeploy our app:
 ```sh